The 10 best day trips from Manchester by train

 Must-do activities:

 • Dovestone Reservoir: A man-made oasis steeped in nature and delivering spectacular views.
-Conveniently located only 2 miles from Greenfield Station and serviced by a bus route.
+Conveniently located only two miles from Greenfield station and serviced by a bus route.

-• Middle Black Clough Waterfall: Its remote location, pristine natural beauty, and picturesque cascade make it an enchanting option.
+• Middle Black Clough Waterfall: A remote location with pristine natural beauty and a picturesque cascade.

 7. Stockport: Beers, bakeries and indies